Puk4fun/RestoBot/README.md

 Some of the questions answered by the chatbot are:

 1. Which Burger King has delivery option?
-2. How good is City Tavern? (gets answer from reviews)
+2. How good is City Tavern?
 3. Where is Matts chicago dog located?
 4. what is the price range of papa johns pizza?
 5. Does Soho Bistro serves alcohol?